-> - You become eligible (or are no longer eligible) for the Child Tax Credit, Education Tax Credits, or other tax credits.
+- You become eligible (or are no longer eligible) for the Child Tax Credit, Education Tax Credits, EITC, or other major tax credits.

 And one of the best times to submit a new form to your employer is when you realize that you have paid too much or too little for a given year is when you complete your tax return.

 Prior to 2020, the W-4 Form prompted you to select a number of withholding tax allowances.
 These “allowances” represented personal exemptions, or the amount of income that you could deduct for yourself and dependents.
-However, personal exemptions were removed with the Tax Cuts & Jobs Act (tax reform), so the IRS decided to redesign a new W-4 form for 2020 with the goal of making it simpler, more transparent, and more accurate than the old form.
+However, personal exemptions were removed with the Tax Cuts & Jobs Act (tax reform that changed the tax code in the years starting in 2018), so the IRS decided to redesign a new W-4 form for use starting in 2020 (and beyond) with the goal of making it simpler, more transparent, and more accurate than the old form.
 And this is the first major update to Form W-4 since 1987.

 With the new W-4, employees will no longer calculate tax allowances, and instead will calculate dollar amounts based on the employee’s expected filing status and standard deduction for the year.
 The new form also makes it easier for employees with more than one job (or separate income) to withhold the correct amount of tax.